Backtracking line search: Time efficiency

 (In Nocedal & Wright (2000) one can find a description of an algorithm with 1), 3) and 4) above, which was not tested in deep neural networks before the cited paper.)

 One can save time further by a hybrid mixture between two-way backtracking and the basic standard gradient descent algorithm.
 This procedure also has good theoretical guarantee and good test performance.
 Roughly speaking, we run two-way backtracking a few times, then use the learning rate we get from then unchanged, except if the function value increases.
 Here is precisely how it is done.
-One choose in advance a number $N$, and a number $m\leq N$.
+One choose in advance a number $N$, and a number $o\leq N$.